-If your Turbo device has been marked offline on the cloud UI, this article will help you complete troubleshooting to resolve the issue.
+If your Turbo device has been marked offline on the cloud UI, or you've received an Offline notification, this article will help you complete troubleshooting to resolve the issue.
 A Turbo device is marked offline if it does not report to the cloud for more than 45 minutes.
 There could be a wide variety of issues causing the Turbo device not to report to the cloud, including the physical VM host being shut down or powered off accidentally, LAN or WAN links being down, or the device encountered other issues.

 - Check if Turbo has connectivity to the cloud: To verify this, log into the console with the username and password (admin/turbocharged) of the Turbo device.